 Besides conducting programmes to support bilateral research projects (Scientific & Technological Cooperation) and taking part in multilateral EU initiatives, the BMBWF is now doing even more to support research cooperation with African researchers.
 In 2018, it launched two new initiatives of this kind in Vienna at the High Level Forum EU-Africa: a funding programme to support development research projects called Cooperation Development Research and the Austrian-African research network known as Africa UniNet.

 Africa UniNet is set up as a sustainable cooperation and information platform for Austrian and African universities and research institutions.
 It is coordinated by the University of Natural Resources and Life Sciences Vienna (BOKU).
-The BMBWF supports the network through its funding of a network office at the Austrian Exchange Service (OeAD).
+The BMBWF supports the network through its funding of a network office at the Austrian Agency for Education and Internationalisation (OeAD).
 Besides running the network, the office handles specific funding measures to initiate joint research projects, exchanges of professors, workshops, seminars, conferences and the like.